nameer-rizvi/sanitized/README.md

 # sanitized

 sanitized is a recursive function that'll sanitize a string or ALL values in an object or array.
+It's great for sanitizing form data before it gets submitted to the back-end (re: XSS attacks).

-It only accepts one param, no matter the constructor, and will return the sanitized version of that one param.
+It only accepts one param, no matter the constructor, and will return a sanitized version of that one param.

 ## Installation

-To install sanitized:

 ```
 $ npm i sanitized